 Oh, he did say that.

-Yeah, I was hoping Hofstein actually came back and said, look, it's not a free market, you won't let us drill.
+Hofstein actually came back and said, look, it's not a free market.

 Absolutely, yes.

-And I just think it's so great when um a hardworking American gets up on the hill and just intellectually manhandles one of these lawyer politician elitists.
+And I just think it's so great when a hardworking American gets up on the hill and just intellectually manhandles one of these lawyer politician elitists.

-Wow, that is that that that's gold star time.
+Wow, that's gold star time.

 Yeah, exactly.

-Because these guys can nail you.
+And you know, it does take courage because these guys can nail you.

-Uh and and uh very rarely do you see somebody fire back Hofstein, by the way, is the CEO of Shell Oil.
+Hofstein, by the way, is the CEO of Shell Oil.

-Look at John, thanks for that.
+Look at, John, thanks for that.

 I appreciate it.

-Uh no retorts from the big oil executives.
+No retorts from the big oil executives.

-I'm sure American families, American small businesses would like to know why prices are so disconnected from what normal supply and demand would indicate.
+I'd like to know, I'm sure American families, American small businesses would like to know why prices are so disconnected from what normal supply and demand would indicate.

 We've seen it go up six years in a row.